Is My Landlord Responsible For Damage to My Property?

 For example, to avoid liability lawsuits, renters need to be covered.

-If a guest is injured in your rental, renters insurance will protect the landlord from being sued.
+If a guest is injured in your rental, the renter's insurance will protect the landlord from being sued.

-Because the landlord only covers structural damage, if you destroy property in your rental, your renters insurance will help you pay for the costs to return the rental to its original, unvarnished state.
+Because the landlord only covers structural damage, if you destroy property in your rental, your renter's insurance will help you pay for the costs to return the rental to its original, accurate state.

-As it turns out, a landlord pays little for maintaining a property; however, the landlord’s insurance pays a lot if the building is destroyed due to a fire.
+As it turns out, a landlord pays little to maintain a property; the landlord's insurance pays a lot if the building is destroyed due to a fire.

-In fact, renters insurance benefits both you and the landlord because it can save you from paying the full costs resulting from certain covered losses.
+Renters insurance benefits you and the landlord by saving you from paying the total costs of certain covered losses.

 Key Takeaways